-Yamaha introduced round controller knobs with their CS series and we think its goo that they were carried into the new flagship synthesizer.
+Yamaha introduced round controller knobs with their CS series and we think its good that they were carried over to the new flagship synthesizer.
 Those on the EX synths are slightly larger and feel both smooth and weighty.

-At 20kg this was Yamaha’s heaviest synthesizer to date and while not as long as the W5 that came before it is almost a whole centimeter thicker.
-Those bulky ends are not easy hold or grip like most previous models so this is not an easy machine to move around.
-We suggest it’s a risky one-person task given its weight and size.
+At 20kg this was Yamaha’s heaviest synthesizer to date and while not as long as the W5 that came before, it is almost a whole centimetre thicker.
+Those bulky ends are not easy to hold or grip like most previous models so this is not an easy machine to move around.
+We warn that it’s a risky one-person task given its weight and size.

 Desirability / Collectability

 Many EX5 owners are reluctant to get rid of their machine even though they are over two decades old.
 They are solid beasts that are still very powerful.
 Good examples seem to hold their value and this pushes the Silver versions up further.
 A good EX5S is a great investment in our opinion because it is both rare, and still highly usable.
-It’s not as beautiful as the DX7C but it still unique to mark the new Millennium and we believe it will only appreciate in value over the next decade.
+It’s not as beautiful as the DX7C but it still unique and marked the new Millennium.
+We are confident that it will only appreciate in value over the next decade.

 WORD OF THE WOLF

-The EX5 was the true successor to the SY99 and puts the W5 that replaced the SY99 to shame.
+The EX5 was the true successor to the SY99 and puts the W5 (that replaced the SY99) to shame.
 Its big, heavy and not too exciting to look at, but worthy as a flagship.
 Yamaha did do their best to meet expectations and built a flagship synth that summed up all their best knowledge and technologies gained over the last decade.
-In way it remained true to Yamaha’s design sensibility to only do what is necessary by keeping what worked and improving what didn’t.
-The Volume slider for example is still the exact same design first seen four generations back in the DX7 mk2.
-Maybe this is a sentimental gesture or maybe good design just keeps going?
-The “Swoosh” which seems purely decorative was perhaps also a nod to the VL1 which lends some technology to the EX and also had a curve in its end panel design.
+In way it remained true to Yamaha’s design ethos, to keep what worked and improve what didn’t.
+The Volume slider for example is still the exact same design first seen four generations earlier in the DX7 mkII.
+Perhaps it was a sentimental gesture or maybe good design just perpetuates?
+The “Swoosh” which seems purely decorative might also have been a nod to the VL1 which lends technology to the EX and also had a curve in its end panel design.

 WOLF DESIGN EXCELLENCE SCORE = 6.6